-The ASIA motor score preoperative and post operative at one year follow up was evaluated by paired-'t'-test, and was calculated to be significant (p<0.05).
-ASIA sensory light touch, ASIA sensory Pin prick, Visual analogue scale, Functional Independence Measure, and Anterior wedge angle, assessed pre-op, post-op and at one year follow up were evaluated & found to be significantly improved (p<0.05).
+The ASIA motor score preoperative and post-operative at one-year follow-up were evaluated by paired t-test, and was calculated to be significant (p<0.05).
+ASIA sensory light touch, ASIA sensory Pinprick, Visual analog scale, Functional Independence Meausure, and Anterior wedge angle, assessed pre-op, post-op, and at one-year follow-up were evaluated & found to be significantly improved (p<0.05).

-The relation of type of fracture with vertebra affected was evaluated statistically.
-The proportion of patients with hardware loosening had no correlation with level of vertebra involved. (p-value > 0.05)
+The relation of the type of fracture with vertebra affected was evaluated statistically.
+The proportion of patients with hardware loosening did not correlate with the level of vertebra involved. (p-value > 0.05)